Overview

 1. Create or Identify AWS Credentials

-Sign in to the AWS Management Console and navigate to IAM.
-Create a new IAM user or use an existing one with programmatic access enabled.
-Copy the Access Key ID and Secret Access Key.
+Contact your AWS administrator and request that they create a new IAM user or use an existing one with programmatic access enabled.
+Make sure they provide you with the Access Key ID and Secret Access Key, as these credentials are required .

 2. Assign Required Permissions

-Ensure the IAM user or role has permissions to access Redshift, such as:
+Ensure the IAM user or role has permissions to access Redshift and execute calls like 'Execute', 'Get', and 'Describe'.
+Please check the AWS documentation if needed.

 3. Gather Redshift Connection Details